Leandromaro/Java-Design-Patterns/README.md

 Java provides inbuilt platform for implementing Observer pattern through __java.util.Observable__ class and __java.util.Observer__ interface.
 However it’s not widely used because the implementation is really simple and most of the times we don’t want to end up extending a class just for implementing Observer pattern as java doesn’t provide multiple inheritance in classes.

+## Strategy

+Strategy pattern is used when we have multiple algorithm for a specific task and client decides the actual implementation to be used __at runtime__.

+Strategy pattern is also known as Policy Pattern.
+We defines multiple algorithms and __let client application pass the algorithm to be used as a parameter__.

+### Intent

+Define a family of algorithms, encapsulate each one, and make them interchangeable.
+Strategy lets the algorithm vary independently from clients that use it

 ## References
 This guide has taken some examples from:
   - [Journaldev](https://www.journaldev.com/1827/java-design-patterns-example-tutorial).